jshwi/docsig/README.rst

 Options can also be configured with the pyproject.toml file

-If you find the output is too verbose then the report can be configured to display a summary

 .. code-block:: toml

     [tool.docsig]
     check-dunders = false
     check-overridden = false
     check-protected = false
-    summary = true
     disable = [
         "E101",
         "E102",